 Where to begin with Iceland?
 Well, I guess a good place to start is the place you start from: the airport.

 A good friend of mine told me have my camera (in this case my iPhone) ready as I travelled on the bus from the airport to downtown Reykjavik.
 He was right.
 The landscape on this slowly-darkening Iceland winter evening was unlike anything I had seen before.
-The colours, faint in the low and diminishing light were oranges and browns, whites, yellows and greys, I had not seen before.
+The colours, faint in the low and diminishing light were oranges and browns, whites, yellows and greys; ones I had not seen before.
 Their texture dimpled and bumpy as little mounds of volcanic earth and rock stretched out along the road.
 In the distance were snow-capped mountains.

 The onboard announcement switched from Icelandic to English.
 The voice was calm and pleasant and stated it hoped I would enjoy my time in Iceland, and to return.
 Most certainly, I thought.
 It took about 50 minutes from the airport to arrive in the centre of Reykjavik on the Flybus.
 As you edge further into the city a skyline of mountains appears in the distance and as you approach the sea appears at their foot.